imrafaelmerino/vertx-effect/docs/README.md

 **A module is a regular verticle that deploys other verticles and exposes lambdas to communicate with them**.
 A lambda is just a function that takes an input and produces an output.
 In the above example, _MyModule_ deploys five verticles.
-It's worth mentioning how the verticle _ValidateAndMap_ is defined using composition and the expressions _JsObjVal_ and _JsArrayVal_.
+It's worth mentioning how the verticle _ValidateAndMap_ is defined using composition and the expressions _JsObjExp_ and _JsArrayExp_.
 It shows the essence and the goal of vertx-effect.
 Later on, we'll see more expressions like **Cons**, **Cond**, **Case**, **IfElse**, **All**, **Any**, **Pair**, **Triple**, etc.

 _ValidateAndMap_ sends a message to _validate_.
 If the message matches the given spec, _ValidateAndMap_ computes the output sending messages to the verticles _inc_, _toLowerCase_, and _toUpperCase_ and composing a Json from their responses in parallel.
-You can operate sequentially instead of in parallel using the constructors _JsObjVal.sequential_ and _JsArrayVal.sequential_.
+You can operate sequentially instead of in parallel using the constructors _JsObjExp.sequential_ and _JsArrayExp.sequential_.
 Thanks to the _retry_ function, if _any_ verticle failed to compute their value, it would retry the computation up to two times.

 It's important to notice that you can still send messages to the module verticles using the Vertx API, but one of the